Venus is the right brightest planet in the night sky. In fact, apart from the sun and moon, it is the brightest object in the sky!

 Venus’ Closest Approach to Earth

 Venus is closest to Earth at its inferior conjunction.
 The smallest distance this can be today is just under 24.8 million miles (40 million km).
-Their orbits rarely make this happen, but there is such a close approach in January 2022.
+Their orbits rarely make this happen, but there was such a close approach in January 2022.

 Distances for the next few inferior conjunctions are given below: